PrincetonUniversity/PsyNeuLink/docs/source/QuickReference.rst

 .. figure:: _static/Overview_fig.svg

-    **Figure**: Example of some of the Components and Compositions that comprise a PsyNeuLink model.
+    **Figure**: Example of some of the Components (Mechanisms and Projections) and Compositions (Processes and System) that comprise a PsyNeuLink model.

 .. _Quick_Reference_Components: